Chase Wilmot Kennedy: Spanish–American War

 Still with the 3rd Infantry Regiment at the outbreak of the Spanish–American War, Kennedy saw action in Cuba and took part in the Battle of El Caney.
 After the Spanish defeat in 1898, Kennedy returned to the United States to take part in campaigns against the Leech Lake Indians in the fall of the same year, this time with the 8th Infantry.

 Kennedy returned to Cuba in December 1898 with the 8th Infantry for the formal transfer of power on 1 January 1899.
 Kennedy would remain in Cuba with the provisional government until 1900 as part of the Sanitary Corps.

 Philippine–American War

 Kennedy and the 8th Infantry were deployed to the Philippines from 1900 to 1902.

 First World War

-On 23 August 1917, Kennedy took command of the 78th Infantry Division at Camp Dix, NJ, before deploying with the American Expeditionary Force in December 1917.
+On 23 August 1917, Kennedy took command of the 78th Infantry Division at Camp Dix, NJ, before deploying with the American Expeditionary Forces in December 1917.
 Kennedy remained in France with the 78th until February 1918, when returned to the U.S. to take command of the 85th Infantry Division.
 The 85th deployed to France in August, 1918.
 He would remain in command of the 85th until March 1919.